In this Sig Romeo 5 wreview, we will evaluate the features, performance, and overall value of the Sig Sauer Romeo 5 (SOR52001)

 The turrets feel solid, the lens looks clear just like any other reflex sights, and based on the specs, the ROMEO 5 can accept Aimpoint Micro mount, so see what that looks like.

-Main Sig ROMEO 5 Features
+Sig ROMEO 5 Core Specs

 Window Size